To start (or advance) your career as a researcher.

 |Participation on projects in a small group student-mentor environment.||Opportunity to present your research at the 2015 National Conference on Undergraduate Research.|

-The cohort for the 2014 summer REU program have been selected.
-The list of funded research projects for the Summer 2014 REU program are listed below.
+The list of available research projects for the Summer 2015 REU program are listed below.
 Select the appropriate link to learn more about each respective project, including where they are performed.

 For more information about this program, please contact: